 Company Chameleon started when Anthony Missen and Kevin Edward Turner met at Trafford Youth Dance Theatre in the mid-1990s.
 Two ordinary lads from Manchester, they shared an ambition to dance professionally.
 After developing their talent at Trafford, they went on to train with the Northern School of Contemporary Dance, and after graduating travelled and worked with some of the world’s most innovative dance companies and choreographers.

 They came home in 2007 with the aim of setting up their own dance company – and Company Chameleon was born.
 Today, Company Chameleon tours internationally, staging over 50 indoor and outdoor performances every year.
 Wherever we perform, we lead a dance class or a workshop.
 As a result, we have introduced thousands of young people, from countries all over the world, to a different side of dance and movement.
+In 2019, Company Chameleon welcomed Dame Darcey Bussell on board as the Company’s first-ever Patron.

 Anthony is a Clore Fellow, a Without Walls Board Director, and a member of the Greater Manchester Culture Steering Group.
 He is a founding Director of New Movement Collective and co-founder of Company Chameleon.